basbrekelmans/inheritance-msc/README.md

    * Two zip files with CSV data extracted from the source code
    * A T-SQL script generating the database (requires SQL Server)
    * A tool that inserts data from the CSV files into the database, written in C#
+   * A summary of data used in this study, containing detailed data from the original study

 ### Original study info
 Title: What Programmers do with Inheritance in Java